lmfarley10/analytics-ai/generative-ai-multi-agent-oda/introduction/introduction.md

 In this workshop, you will learn how to:

-* Create Object Storage Bucket, and upload custom PDF documents in that bucket
+* Create Object Storage Bucket, and upload custom PDF documents in that bucket.
-* Setup & configure Generative AI Agent Service (Knowledge Bases and Agents) conected to that Object Storage Bucket
+* Setup & configure Generative AI Agent Service (Knowledge Bases and Agents) conected to that Object Storage Bucket.
 * Create Autonomous Database 23ai and upload vectorized document content in the database.
-* Setup & configure Generative AI Agent Service (Knowledge Bases and Agents) conected to that Autonomous Database 23ai
+* Setup & configure Generative AI Agent Service (Knowledge Bases and Agents) conected to that Autonomous Database 23ai.
-* Setup & configure OIC to integrate with weather API
+* Setup & configure Oracle Integration Cloud to integrate with Weather API.
-* Setup & configure ODA as an LLM powered chatbot
+* Setup & configure Oracle Digital Assistant (ODA) as an OCI Generative AI powered chatbot.
-* Setup & configure Visual Builder as a frontend channel for ODA
+* Setup & configure Visual Builder as a frontend channel for ODA.
-* Test out the features and capabilities of this ATOM application
+* Test out the features and capabilities of this Visual Builder application.

 ### Prerequisites